Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Failure of Equilibrium Concepts

 Thus, by re-arranging terms, we can write:

-This becomes an equality constraint in the optimization problem of principal $j$.
-In particular, each principal's ex-ante cost can be re-written to be independent of $c^j$.
+This allows us to express the base wage term $\paramZ_i^j$ as a function of all the other parameters.
+In particular, we can plug this equality into each principal's ex-ante cost to remove the dependence on $\paramZ_i^j$.

-In light of this observation, we can think of game between principals as having two parts.
-On one hand, in the $a$ parameters, they decide which game to induce among agents, and what the equilibrium effort levels $e^*$ should be.
-On the other hand, in the $c$ parameters, they divide the expected gains from the agents accordingly.
+In light of this observation, we can think of the interaction between the principals as having two parts.
+On one hand, in the $\param$ parameters, they decide which game to induce among agents, and what the equilibrium effort levels $e^*$ should be.
+On the other hand, in the $\paramZ$ parameters, they divide the expected gains from the agents accordingly.

-\begin{proposition}[Simplex of GNE] Let $(c,a)$ be any generalized Nash equilibrium.
-Then, take any $\tilde c$ such that:
+\begin{proposition}[Simplex of GNE] Let $(\paramZ,\param)$ be any generalized Nash equilibrium.
+Then, take any $\tilde \paramZ$ such that: